Segesta: In historical accounts

 The final defeat of the Athenians left the Segestans again exposed to the attacks of their neighbors, the Selinuntines.
-Feeling themselves unable to cope with them, they again had recourse to the Carthaginians, who determined to espouse their cause, and sent them, in the first instance, an auxiliary force of 5000 Africans and 800 Campanian mercenaries, which sufficed to ensure them a victory over their rivals in 410 BC.
+Feeling unable to cope with them, they again had recourse to the Carthaginians, who determined to espouse their cause, and sent them, in the first instance, an auxiliary force of 5000 Africans and 800 Campanian mercenaries, which sufficed to ensure them a victory over their rivals in 410 BC.
 This was followed the next year by a vast armament under Hannibal Mago, who landed at Lilybaeum, and, proceeding direct to Selinus, took and destroyed that city as well as Himera.
 The Carthaginian power now became firmly established in the western portion of Sicily.
 Segesta, surrounded on all sides by this formidable neighbor, naturally fell gradually into the position of a dependent ally of Carthage.
-It was one of the few cities that remained faithful to this alliance even in 397 BC, when the great expedition of Dionysius I of Syracuse to the West of Sicily and the siege of Motya seemed altogether to shake the power of Carthage.
+It was one of the few cities that remained faithful to this alliance, even in 397 BC, when the great expedition of Dionysius I of Syracuse to the West of Sicily and the siege of Motya seemed altogether to shake the power of Carthage.
 Dionysius in consequence laid siege to Segesta, and pressed it with the utmost vigor, especially after the fall of Motya.
 The city, however, was able to defy his efforts, until the landing of Himilco with a formidable Carthaginian force changed the aspect of affairs, and compelled Dionysius to raise the siege.

-From this time there are few mentions of Segesta till the time of Agathocles of Syracuse, under whom it suffered a great calamity.
-The despot landed in the West of Sicily on his return from Africa (307 BC), and was received into the city as a friend and ally.
+From this time there are few mentions of Segesta until the time of Agathocles of Syracuse, under whom it suffered a great calamity.
+The despot landed in the west of Sicily on his return from Africa (307 BC), and was received into the city as a friend and ally.
 He suddenly turned upon the inhabitants on a pretence of disaffection, and put the whole of the citizens (said to amount to 10,000 in number) to the sword, plundered their wealth, and sold the women and children into slavery.
-He then changed the name of the city to Dicaeopolis, and assigned it as a residence to the fugitives and deserters that had gathered around him.
+He then changed the name of the city to Dicaeopolis, and assigned it as a residence to the fugitives and deserters who had gathered around him.